 - Close the dialog.

 - In the Properties menu, click Add and Browse to find and add the newly created script.

 To deploy Citrix Workspace app for Windows:

-- Move the user devices designated to receive this deployment to the OU you created.
+- Move the user devices designated to receive this deployment to the OU that you created.

 - Reboot the user device and log on.